Eelam War IV: LTTE air strikes

-On April 26, Sri Lanka’s air defenses in Colombo fired into the sky following reports that unidentified aircraft had been spotted on radar.
+On 26 April, Sri Lanka's air defences in Colombo fired into the sky following reports that unidentified aircraft had been spotted on radar.
 No attack was reported.

 However, a few days later on the early morning of April 29, while the entire nation was watching the Cricket World Cup Final a Tiger aircraft bombed two fuel storage facilities outside Colombo.
 Chaos followed and electricity in the capital was shut off for nearly an hour.
 There were no casualties and minimal damage.
 The security forces were unable to bring down the aircraft prompting much criticism from the public and opposition political parties.

-Although the government played down the attack, Shell's Sri Lankan country director, Hassan Madan, told the AFP "There was big damage to our fire-fighting facility and we estimate it will cost us in excess of 75 m rupees ($700,000) to put things back".

-On October 22, 2007, Air Tigers launched a pre-dawn combined arms assault on a SLAF airbase at Anuradhapura, about 212 km north of the capital, Colombo.
+Although the government played down the attack, Shell's Sri Lankan country director, Hassan Madan, told the AFP "There was big damage to our fire-fighting facility and we estimate it will cost us in excess of 75 million rupees ($US700,000) to put things back".
+22 October 2007, Air Tigers launched a pre-dawn combined arms assault on a SLAF airbase at Anuradhapura, about 212 km north of the capital, Colombo.

 According to the Ministry of Defence, the assault started at around 3:20 am, with LTTE ground forces attacking the airbase and overrunning key positions, including an anti-aircraft position, before Air Tiger ultralights dropped bombs on government positions.
 This resulted in the destruction of eight aircraft and damage to several others.
 The attack only affected the SLAF's training element.